 The integrated stirrup straps are installed onto a D ring using chicago screws and can easily be removed when not needed.
 Conway buckles are used to attach your stirrups and for length adjustments.
 Stirrups are not included.

-Please do not put constant or aggressive pressure in your stirrups unless you are using a good sturdy saddle pad under your bareback pad.
-The pressure from the straps can cause soreness for your horse.
+Please do not put constant or aggressive pressure in your stirrups when using with a bareback pad.
+The pressure can cause soreness for your horse since this is a bareback pad and does not have a tree to distribute the pressure as a treed saddle can do.
 There are good gel pads and saddle pads that will help with this but be careful to get one that does not put pressure on your horse's withers and is very smooth along the spine of your horse.
-Uncomfortable pressure on their withers and spine will be as uncomfortable for your horse than an ill fitting saddle.
+Uncomfortable pressure on their withers and spine can be just as uncomfortable for your horse as an ill fitting saddle.

 Keep in mind that this bareback pad does not have a tree and if you put too much pressure in one stirrup over the other the pad may roll.
 Also if you use excessive pressure in your stirrups you may need to use a quality saddle pad under your bareback pad to protect your horse from the pressure.
 Listen to your horse and check him/her for soreness until you understand his/her needs.

 There are many factors that will affect how stable your bareback pad is when stirrups are in use, such as your horses wither, spine and barrel shape, whether or not you use slip resistant pad/ girth and or breast collar, how snug things are, how your balance is, how much pressure you put in each stirrup, etc...
 This bareback pad does not have a tree so it is not as stable as a saddle.
 Please be aware that your pad will roll if too much pressure is put in one stirrup over the other.